Joiry/HSL_Carp/Part_01b.md

 Except with your own info.
 Hit enter.
 You've exectued the command just as if you typed it out.

 Often there are multiple ways to do something in the shell.
-Say we wanted to navigate to the `shell_data/untrimmed_fastq` directory, we could use two commands:
+Say we wanted to navigate to the `untrimmed_fastq` directory, which is in the `shell_data` directory.
+We could use two commands (but don't):

 ~~~
 $ cd shell_data
 $ cd untrimmed_fastq
 ~~~

-or use one, using `/` to separate each directory in the hierarchy we want to travel.
+or do it with one command, using `/` to separate each directory in the hierarchy we want to travel.

 ~~~
 $ cd shell_data/untrimmed_fastq